 Dance builds community for water solutions

-On June 15, 2019, communities around the world will share a dance work set in a locale that is close to water and that best enables them to highlight a specified local water issue.
-Choreographers, dance groups, organizations, water activists and members of the community will be encouraged to find ways to take action to solve their immediate water problems.
+On June 15, 2019, communities around the world will “dance for safe water everywhere”.
+The performances will highlight a local water issue and take place near a related body of water.
+Choreographers, dance groups, organizations, water activists and members of the community will come together and will be encouraged to take action to solve their immediate water problems.

-Our worldwide event, linked throughout the day via broadcast media and the internet, will challenge countless observers, locally and online, to deepen their understanding about the importance of water in human communities.
+Our worldwide event, linked throughout the day via broadcast media and the internet, will challenge countless observers, locally and online, to deepen their understanding about the importance of water in communities the world over.

 About the Event